A dynamic $(1+\varepsilon)$-spanner for disk intersection graphs: Overview of techniques

 \begin{restatable}{thm}{mainThree} Let $\S$ be a fully dynamic set of disks in the plane with diameters in $[4,\Psi]$ for a fixed and known $\Psi$.
 We can dynamically maintain $\S$ supporting \emph{connectivity queries} in time $O(\log n / \log\log n)$ using $O(\Psi\log^4 n \log\Psi)$ expected amortised update time and $O(n\log^4 n \log \Psi)$ expected space. \end{restatable}

 \subparagraph{Hypercube intersection graphs.} In Appendix~\ref{sec:cubes}, we show that our techniques extend to intersection graphs of $d$-dimensional hypercubes.
 We maintain a $(1+\eps)$-spanner and a fully dynamic connectivity data structure for a dynamic set of $n$ $d$-dimensional hypercubes by replacing the disk intersection data structure (Lemma~\ref{lemma:intersection_queries}) with a hypercube intersection data structure (Lemma~\ref{lemma:intersection_queries_cubes}).
 For our spanner, the update time depends on a factor $\Theta(\Psi^d)$ as there are $\Theta(\Psi^d)$ unit hypercubes contained in a hypercube of diameter~$\Psi$.
+For connectivity, the pipeline from~\cite{baumann2024dynamic, hoog2024fully} shaves a single $\Psi$ factor from the update time (see Theorem~\ref{thm:hypercubes_connectivity}).

 \begin{restatable}{thm}{hypercubesSpanner} Let $\S$ be a fully dynamic set of $d$-dimensional axis-aligned hypercubes in $\mathbb{R}^d$ with side lengths in $[4,\Psi]$ for a fixed and known $\Psi$ and constant dimension $d$.
 For any fixed $0<\eps <1$, we can maintain a $(1+\eps)$-spanner of $\D(\S)$ of size $O(n \, \eps^{-d} \log \Psi \log (\eps^{-1}))$ using $O( \left(\frac{\Psi}{\eps}\right)^d \log^d n \log^2 \Psi \log^2 (\eps^{-1}))$ amortised update time and $O( n \, \eps^{-d} \log^d n \log \Psi)$ space. \end{restatable}